Lily1595/Workday-Calender/README.md

 * Color-code each timeblock based on past, present, and future when the timeblock is viewed.

-* Allow a user to enter an event when they click a timeblock
+* Allow a user to enter an event when they click a timeblock.

 * Save the event in local storage when the save button is clicked in that timeblock.